 5. DO tackle the risks head-on

-Risk is inevitably the number one concern for a backer, so don’t be afraid to tackle it directly.
-Show your backer you understand the risks – to market demand, competition, your strategic positioning, your resource deployment – and show how you plan to mitigate them, where possible, or insure against them, when not.
+Risk is inevitably a backer’s number one concern, so don’t be afraid to tackle it directly.
+Show your backer you understand the risks—to market demand, competition, your strategic positioning, and your resource deployment—and show how you plan to mitigate them, where possible, or insure against them when not.

-The flip side to risks is opportunities so point out that, yes, this risk could happen, but that counter-balancing opportunity is just as likely, even more likely, to happen.
+The flip side to risks is opportunities, so point out that this risk could happen, but that counter-balancing opportunity is just as likely, even more likely, to happen.

-Set out the balance of risk and opportunity in easy to understand graphics so the backer can weigh up the investment decision, surely in your favour.
+Set out the balance of risk and opportunity in easy-to-understand graphics so the backer can weigh up the investment decision, which will surely be in your favour.

 6. DON’T ignore the fact that your competitors will respond

-Could the response of your competitors threaten the achievement of your targets?
-Be honest, and show your backer you have thought through implications thoroughly.
+Could your competitors’ response threaten the achievement of your targets?
+Be honest and show your backer that you have thought through the implications thoroughly.

 7. DON’T forget who you are writing for

-Each and every paragraph of your business plan should be geared towards your target audience, which may be your board, a banker or an investor.
+Each paragraph of your business plan should be geared toward your target audience, which may be your board, a banker, or an investor.

 Identify what concern your potential backer is likely to have and tackle them head-on.